Rick Stark: Weston mayoral run

 Stark was term-limited from the Florida House in 2020, after serving four terms.
 Stark attempted to run for Mayor of Weston, but lost in the general election to City Commissioner Margaret "Peggy" Brown, a well known Trump supporter and local GOP member, even though Joe Biden won every polling place in Weston that election cycle.
 Stark along with other local Democrat candidates lost big in the city elections, losing the mayoral race as well as two city commission seats.
-Stark in his mayoral run was endorsed by Congresswoman Debbie Wasserman Schultz and incumbent Weston City Commissioners Byron Jaffe (D), Tom Kallman (D), and Mary Molina-Macfie (D).
+Stark in his mayoral run was endorsed by Congresswoman Debbie Wasserman Schultz, incumbent Weston City Commissioners Byron Jaffe (D), Tom Kallman (D), and Mary Molina-Macfie (D), and local Democratic activist Charles Horowitz.
 Since the loss in the 2020 elections, the city commission has been composed of three Republicans and two Democrats, compared to 2018 with four Democrats and one Republican.

 Recent activities

 Stark has been the chair of the Broward County Jewish Democratic caucus since he founded it in 2021.
 He has been involved in many races in this capacity, including endorsing Jared Moskowitz (D-Parkland) in his successful bid to succeed retiring U.S. Rep. Ted Deutch (D).
 He also held a virtual town hall with several Democratic candidates running to succeed the deceased Alcee Hastings (D-Delray Beach) in 2021.